kzys/8-p.info/v4/src/me/resume.md

 </header>

-Senior engineer with 10+ years experience.
+Senior engineer with 10+ years of experience.
 Seeking to leverage skills and experience to build the next big thing.

 ## Work Experience